rstenvi/droidlog2timeline/configs/README.md

   query="SELECT key,value FROM table".
 The key is what is returned from the original query, the value is the column in the new table which we will replace the key with.
 Both key and value are columns in the new table.
+- filetype: Determines what type of data is stored in that column, the following values are supported:
+  - json: Must be accompanied with with select="key1;key2;..;"
+  - path: The value is a path to a file that can be displayed on the timeline.
+- logfile: All the values in this attribute will be printed to the filename.
+  This can be useful for some values like, URL, phone numbers etc.

 The columns that contain a timestamp are different and can not translated the same way, the only extra attribute is the "divide" attribute.
 That is also the